Is the Stock Market Open on Veterans Day?

 The fundamental confusion surrounding the Veterans Day schedule stems from the difference between a Federal Holiday and an Exchange Holiday.

 Veterans Day is an official Federal Holiday, established by the U.S. government to ensure federal employees have the day off to observe the occasion.
-This is why you'll find most non-essential government services shut down.
+This is why most non-essential government services remain closed.

 The stock exchanges the NYSE and Nasdaq are not federal government agencies.
-They are private entities whose holiday schedules are set by their respective boards and largely driven by the goal of maintaining market continuity and aligning with the needs of global institutional investors.
+They are private entities whose holiday schedules are determined by their respective governing bodies, with a focus on maintaining market continuity and aligning with global institutional investors.

-The list of days the U.S. stock market does close is relatively short, typically covering only nine major holidays:
+The list of days when the U.S. stock market does close is relatively limited, typically covering only a few major holidays throughout the year.

 ~ New Year's Day